Aveline-art/CivicTechJobs-Documentation-Test/docs/developer/installation.md

 ## Running Docker

 1. Navigate to the root of our directory, `CivicTechJobs/`, in the terminal.
+2. In the root, create a file named, `secret_key.txt`.
+3. In this newly created file, input a secret key, either generated through [Python's secrets's library](https://docs.python.org/3/library/secrets.html#secrets.token_urlsafe) or from an online key generator (don't worry, this is not used in production, only locally).
-2. In the terminal enter `docker compose up`.
+4. In the terminal enter `docker compose build` and wait for the build to finish.
+5. Then, enter `docker compose up` to run the local server.
-3. Visit http://localhost:8000/ and you should see the front page of our website.
+6. Visit http://localhost:8000/ and you should see the front page of our website!

 ## Frequently Asked Questions